-6.1 Faculty members will give presentations of their available thesis topics during the event.

-- 6.2 Students are encouraged to talk to faculty members after the presentations about the topics of interest. - 6.3 Students will submit a "Thesis Topic Selection Form" to Academic Affairs after making their decision on a thesis topic. - 6.4 Each faculty member will only be able to accommodate a certain number of students.
-A higher number of students choose the same advisor, the College reserves the right to assign some students to other faculty members.
+- 6.1 Faculty members will give presentations of their available thesis topics at the end of the coursework (approximately start in the middle of August). - 6.2 Students are encouraged to talk to faculty members after the presentations about the topics of interest. - 6.3 About a week after the faculty presentations, students will submit a "Thesis Topic Selection" form to the Academic Affairs after making their decision on a thesis topic. - 6.4 Each faculty member will only be able to accommodate a certain number of students.
+Should a higher number of students choose the same advisor, the College reserves the right to assign some students to other faculty members.

-7. EXAMINATION RULES
+7. Examination Rules

-- 7.1 To be eligible to take an examination, the student's attendance must be at least 80% of the total class time. - 7.2 Students must visibly show their ID cards and dress politely (i.e. no t-shirts, no shorts, no open-heel shoes, etc.). - 7.3 No students will be allowed into the examination room after thirty minutes from the commencement of the examination. - 7.4 No communication devices are allowed in the examination room. - 7.5 Students must sit in their assigned seats. - 7.6 No books or related materials are allowed in the examination room, unless permitted by the instructor. - 7.7 Students should raise their hand if they have any questions. - 7.8 Students must return all the given materials before leaving the examination room. - 7.9 Severe punishments, in accordance with the Chulalongkorn University Rules and Regulations B.E.
+- 7.1 To be eligible to take an examination, the student's attendance must be at least 80% of the total class time - 7.2 Students must visibly show their ID cards and dress politely (i.e. no t-shirts, no shorts, no open-heel shoes, etc.). - 7.3 No students will be allowed into the examination room after thirty minutes from the commencement of the examination. - 7.4 No communication devices are allowed in the examination room. - 7.5 Students must sit in their assigned seats. - 7.6 No books or related materials are allowed in the examination room, unless permitted by the instructor. - 7.7 Students should raise their hand if they have any questions. - 7.8 Students must return all the given materials before leaving the examination room. - 7.9 Severe punishments, in accordance with the Chulalongkorn University Rules and Regulations B.E.
 2527, will be enforced for any fraud or acts leading to a fraud.
-Students may be dismissed from the program for exam fraud.

-7.10 It is the students' responsibility to be aware of and understand the examination rules and regulations of Chulalongkorn University.
+Students may be dismissed from the program for exam fraud. - 7.10 It is the students' responsibility to be aware of and understand the examination rules and regulations of Chulalongkorn University.

-8. PLAGIARISM
+8. Plagiarism